mdn/content/files/en-us/web/performance/how_browsers_work/index.md

 Once the main thread is done painting the page, you would think we would be "all set."
 That isn't necessarily the case.
 If the load includes JavaScript, that was correctly deferred, and only executed after the [`onload`](/en-US/docs/Web/API/Window/load_event) event fires, the main thread might be busy, and not available for scrolling, touch, and other interactions.

-{{glossary('Time to Interactive')}} (TTI) is the measurement of how long it took from that first request which led to the DNS lookup and TCP connection to when the page is interactive—interactive being the point in time after the {{glossary('First Contentful Paint')}} when the page responds to user interactions within 50 ms. If the main thread is occupied parsing, compiling, and executing JavaScript, it is not available and therefore not able to respond to user interactions in a timely (less than 50 ms) fashion.
+{{glossary('Time to Interactive')}} (TTI) is the measurement of how long it took from that first request which led to the DNS lookup and TCP connection to when the page is interactive — interactive being the point in time after the {{glossary('First Contentful Paint')}} when the page responds to user interactions within 50ms.
+If the main thread is occupied parsing, compiling, and executing JavaScript, it is not available and therefore not able to respond to user interactions in a timely (less than 50ms) fashion.

 In our example, maybe the image loaded quickly, but perhaps the `anotherscript.js` file was 2 MB and our user's network connection was slow.
 In this case the user would see the page super quickly, but wouldn't be able to scroll without jank until the script was downloaded, parsed and executed.
 That is not a good user experience.
 Avoid occupying the main thread, as demonstrated in this WebPageTest example: